-Limited amounts of land-based animals, including small Peary caribou, were available to supplement the economy and diet of Ausuitturmiut.
-When they first arrived, the people relocated to Grise Fiord hunted caribou in the lowlands between Craig Harbour and Harbour Fiord.
-Later, caribou-hunting areas were visited at Bjorne Peninsula, Svendsen Peninsula, the Makinson Inlet area, Graham Island, southwestern Ellesmere Island and western Devon Island.
-More recently, large populations can only be found near Blind Fiord on the Raanes Peninsula.
+Limited amounts of land-based animals, including small Peary caribou, were available to supplement the economy and diet of Aujuitturmiut.
+When they first arrived, the relocatees hunted caribou in the lowlands between Craig Harbour and Harbour Fiord.
+Later, caribou-hunting grounds were located at Bjorne Peninsula, Svendsen Peninsula, the Makinson Inlet area, Graham Island, southwestern Ellesmere Island and western Devon Island.
+More recently, large populations can only been found near Blind Fiord on the Raanes Peninsula.
 Caribou skins provided vital clothing for hunters and first-class bedding materials.
-However, as the herds moved farther away, and seasonal conditions further limited hunting, Ausuitturmiut were forced to turn to other materials for clothing and bedding.
-Today, caribou are harvested primarily for meat, providing a welcomed break from a diet based on marine animals.7
+However, as the herds moved farther away, and seasonal conditions further limited hunting seasons, Aujuitturmiut were forced to turn to other materials for clothing and bedding.
+Today, caribou are harvested primarily for meat, providing a welcomed break from a marine-animal-based diet.

 Polar bears are also numerous in the area, with a large concentration found at Bear Bay.
-While also found in high numbers at Coburg Island and near Hell Gate, the treacherous ice conditions in these areas deter Ausuitturmiut hunters.
+While also found in high numbers at Coburg Island and near Hell Gate, the treacherous ice conditions of those areas deter Aujuitturmiut hunters.
 Over the years, the price received for polar bear pelts increased, eventually making up 55% of a family's cash income by the late 1960s.
-In 1967, a quota of 27 polar bears per year was imposed on Ausuitturmiut hunters, one that they have filled regularly since.
+In 1967, a quota of twenty-seven polar bears per year was imposed on Aujuitturmiut hunters, one that they have filled regularly since.

-Arctic fox was also trapped as a cash species, but the number of animals trapped fluctuated annually.
-Since 1953, Ausuitturmiut hunters have regularly trapped along the south coast of Ellesmere Island.
+Arctic fox were also trapped as a cash species, but their numbers fluctuated annually.
+Since 1953, Aujuitturmiut hunters have regularly trapped along the south coast of Ellesmere Island.
 Traps were usually set while on bear, caribou, or (later) muskox hunting trips.
 Wolves were occasionally hunted as well, but not in large numbers.
-Smaller animals, such as ptarmigans, seabirds, geese, ducks, and Arctic hares, were also hunted in conjunction with the harvesting of sea and land animals.
+Smaller animals, such as ptarmigans, sea birds, geese, ducks, and Arctic hares, were also hunted in conjunction with the harvesting of sea and land animals.